-In every group gathering after that, I dissected how the previous leader had not done practical work and often spoke negatively and everyone felt really angry with them.
+In every group gathering after that, I dissected how the previous leader had not done practical work and often spoke negatively, and everyone felt really angry with them.
 Seeing this, I often had to remind myself that brothers and sisters were now able to discern false leaders and were expecting me to do practical work.
 I had to work hard and strive to win their approval.
 As a church leader, I had to be the most proactive in the church and be willing to suffer more than anyone else, and be able to make more sacrifices than anyone, too.
 I had to have more faith than the others when trials came along and not become negative when they did.
 I had to be better than the others in the church in every respect so that everyone would be constantly singing my praises.
 Dominated by such thoughts, I busied myself with all the group gatherings and went to bed late every day.
 Sometimes, when chatting with the others, I would deliberately let slip how busy I was with church work and how late I went to bed.
 When they heard this, they’d think I was so responsible and so willing to suffer and were always telling me to look after myself.
 They would also gift me with delicacies and drinks from their homes.
 Whenever one of them was in a bad state, I’d rush over to support them, no matter the weather.
 In gatherings, I told the brothers and sisters about so-and-so who felt negative for a long time, but who became positive again when I fellowshiped with them.
 Everyone then thought I was so loving and patient, despite my young age.
-To get a handle on church work, the moment a potential convert appeared, I’d hurry to ask the gospel deacon to go fellowship with them and sometimes I’d even go myself to testify to them.
-The gospel work began to make headway and in a gathering, I told the others: “See?
+To get a handle on church work, the moment a potential convert appeared, I’d hurry to ask the gospel deacon to go fellowship with them and sometimes I’d even go myself to share testimony with them.
+Later, the gospel work began to make headway and in a gathering, I told the others: “See?
 Our gospel work wasn’t great before, but now we have people accepting God’s work every month.
 We have to make even more effort.”
-The brothers and sisters then felt that gospel work had been taken in hand since I arrived and they looked up to me and idolized me even more.
+The brothers and sisters then felt that gospel work had been taken in hand since I arrived, and they looked up to me and idolized me even more.
 When I fellowshiped my experiences in gatherings, I’d hugely emphasize some instances of positive entry.
 I was afraid that if I spoke too much about my corruption, then the others would think I was frail when issues arose and that I was of small stature, and not look up to me anymore.
 So I tended to say very little about how I was negative or weak or how I revealed corruption.
-As for how I sought the truth, practiced God’s words and how I did my duty with faith and saw God’s guidance, I talked it all up, making sure I recounted every tiny detail.
+As for how I sought the truth, practicedand how I did my duty with faith and saw God’s guidance, I talked it all up, making sure I recounted every tiny detail.
 Because I fellowshiped like this for a long time, the others thought I was great at pursuing the truth and that I could always find the path of practice.
 They’d seek me out for fellowship when they had difficulties.

 After a while, all aspects of the church’s work began to make headway.
 People’s faith grew, and more and more people wanted to do their duty.
 Seeing this success, I felt even more like I was the pillar of the church.
 I held myself straight and spoke more boldly wherever I went.
 I thought I was doing great at being a church leader, and that my position was well-deserved.
 When working with others, I always took the lead.
 I showed off like I was better than them so that they’d admire me and do what I said.
 One time, we had to rent a house to gather in.
 A deacon and a brother who was my work partner went to check out the house.
 I thought: “I should have the say on such an important matter.
 You can’t approve it without me even having seen it myself.”
 Actually, I knew in my heart that this brother was older and more experienced than me and that he’d know better than me whether the house was right or not.
 But I racked my brains about how I could show how clever I was, thinking: “What other details and issues should we consider when renting a house?”
 So I raised some questions and made them go make more enquiries.
 In the end, some issues were found with that house and when my co-workers found out, they said, “We’re so ashamed.
 We’re older than you, but we didn’t consider things as carefully as you did.”
 I felt so pleased with myself when I heard this.
 From then on, everyone came to me to seek answers and discuss things.
 As time went on, those I worked with became a little passive, waiting for me to give my opinion on everything.
 They began to rely on me more and more.